Speed and Red-Light Radar Cameras - City of Longmont Skip to main content

 The City of Longmont 30-day community announcement was first issued on February 13, 2025.

-The system will be installed on or after March 16, 2025.
-Only warnings for violations will be issued for the first thirty days the system is in use.
-Fines for speed violations will be issued beginning 31 days after the system is installed.
+The system was installed on or after March 16, 2025.
+Only warnings for violations were issued for the first thirty days the system was in use.
+Fines for speed violations were issued beginning May 29, 2025 which was 31 days after the system is installed.

 Regulations for Radar Cameras